cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 - Determine the purpose of an asset
     - Picking individual asset to get their meta data in pop-ups
     - Merely a background element
-- Picking individual assets
+- Selecting individual assets' names
-    - Only the following types are supported in the converter:
+    - Their names must include the following supported words:
         - Sensors
         - Meters
         - Weather Station